Perse (mythology): Family

 In the Theogony, an ancient Greek epic poem about the genealogy of the gods, Hesiod included Perse in his list of the 3,000 Oceanids, water-nymphs and daughters of two Titans, Oceanus and Tethys.
 Homer also made Perse a child of Oceanus.

 Mythology

 Perse was one of the wives of the sun god, Helios.
 According to Homer and Hesiod, with Helios she had Circe and Aeëtes, with later authors also mentioning their children Pasiphaë, Perses, Aloeus, and even Calypso, who is however more commonly the daughter of Atlas.
 It is not clear why Perse bore Helios, the source of all light, such dark and mysterious children.

 When Aphrodite cursed Helios to fall in love with the mortal princess Leucothoe, he is said to have forgotten about Perse and all his other past lovers.
-She seems to have been linked to witchcraft and knowledge of herbs and potions, much like her daughters Circe and Pasiphaë.
-She might have also been associated with the witchcraft goddess Hecate, who was also called Perseis (as in "daughter of Perses") and who is said to be Circe's mother in one version.
+She seems to have been linked to witchcraft and knowledge of herbs and potions, much like her daughter Circe.
+She might have also been associated with the witchcraft goddess Hecate, who was also called Perseis (as in "daughter of Perses") as a mortal priestess of Artemis by the name Hecate is listed as Circe's mother in Diodorus Siculus' account.